vishalvshekkar/S3DeduplicationHelper/README.md

 - [X] Generate CSV forn posterity and out-of-tool use and analysis.
 - [X] Find duplicates in listed objets using `ETag`.
 - [ ] Add tests.
+- [ ] Improvement to the exposed CLI.
+- [ ] Add help to the CLI.
 - [ ] Consider size of file as a parameter in finding duplicates
 - [ ] Allow a delete, move, or tag option on the duplicates found.

+## Contributions
+Any contribution to the tool is welcome and much-appreciated.
+Raise an issue or a merge-request with enough info for me to go on about it.
+As Dwight would say,
+>Keep it simple, Stupid.

 ## (personal use of the author)